amitfin/oref_alert/README.md

 [![Open your Home Assistant instance and show an integration.](https://my.home-assistant.io/badges/integration.svg)](https://my.home-assistant.io/redirect/integration/?domain=oref_alert)

-There are 3 configuration fields:
+There is a single configuration parameter:
-1. **Selected area**: by default the integration finds the area based on HA's home location.
+**Selected area**: by default the integration finds the area based on HA's home location.
 There is no need to change this default.
 Note: it's highly discouraged to select more than a single area. `sensor.oref_alert` doesn't support more than a single area, and will not be created when choosing multiple areas.
-It's possible to create additional `sensor` entities by creating additional sensors (check below for more information) with a single area.
+It's possible to create additional `sensor` entities by creating additional sensors (check below for more information), each with a single area.
-2. **Active duration of an alert**: this field doesn't impact `sensor.oref_alert` but it's used by other entities as explained below.
-3. **Add 'All Alerts' attributes**: when it's off (the default) the attributes `Country alerts` and `Selected areas alerts` are not added to the binary sensors.
-These attributes hold the list of all alerts over the last 24-hours which can be long and cause performance issues on weaker systems.
-Both attributes are not used often and are not part of any example below.

 <kbd><img src="https://github.com/user-attachments/assets/960168bd-d7ad-47f6-88e7-26d216f705a9" width="400"></kbd>